itsmichaelwest/lectern/README.md

 This will first start up the development server, followed by the client.\
 Open [http://localhost:8081](http://localhost:8081) to view the app in the browser.

+### `yarn dev-no-server-refresh`
+Starts up the development server without `nodemon` and therefore server hot reload will be disabled.\
+Open [http://localhost:8081](http://localhost:8081) to view the app in the browser.

 ### `yarn server-dev`

 Starts up the development server only.
 Useful for debugging new routes and API calls.\